szager-chromium/rr/Usage.md

 Running rr in "record" mode creates a path in the current directory which contains the trace file(s).
 To invoke the recorder, run

-    rr --record /path/to/binary [arguments to binary]
+    rr record /path/to/binary [arguments to binary]

 The trace is saved to the path `trace_$n`.